Five use cases for Blockchain in Pharma

 Blockchain can fill in the gaps in pharmaceutical supply chains globally, mitigating their direct impact on the overall population.
 It’s important to provide a strong foundation of trustworthiness and safe practices for all patients and the community as a whole.
 Blockchain integrates these values by generating informative, real-time responses to events potentially impacting patient health, such as life-saving prescription medication debuts and product recalls.

-Recall management is another issue that blockchain can solve by better managing the process of informing the public of these types of important announcement.
+Recall management is another issue that blockchain can solve by better managing the process of informing the public of these types of an important announcement.
 Up to one million people are killed each year worldwide as a result of these types of errors, and better tracking through the supply chain would have a significant effect on the current pharmaceutical supply chain model.

 Clinical trial management